 Languages: Altoran, Ancient Vetharic, Éánian, Nithian, Mesh, Stormtongue (Common)

-Cities: Ashabelannar, Blackwine, Evonhill, Gaddon, Ravatoren, Shuko, Tashalim
+Cities: Shabelanna, Blackwine, Evonhill, Gaddon, Ravatoren, Shuko, Tashalim

 Nations: Éána, Prydwallia, Tashal